Tumaho/reading-notes/class03.md

 ### There are two types of lists:

-1- Ordered list : `<ol>` every items in this list have like an ID number from 1 to number of items.
+1- Ordered list : '<ol>' every items in this list have like an ID number from 1 to number of items.

 2- Unordered list : '<ul>' list of items that dose't have an ordered numbers.